Italian language course reviews

 Pimsleur focuses on speaking, listening, and a good deal of pronunciation.

-Pimsleur also focuses a lot on pronunciation where most other courses tend to overlook it.
+Pimsleur also focuses a lot on pronunciation, whereas most other courses tend to overlook it.

 Read the full review of Pimsleur to learn Italian.

 Glossika Italian review

 This course, too, is an audio method based on the so-called “spaced repetition method”.